Posted on Leave a comment

 In 1947, Fanovich was sent/traded to the unaffiliated Watertown Athletics of the Border League; a team on the C level.
 Pitching in twenty-three games Fanovich compiled a 16-3 record and recorded a 2.85 earned run average.
 Playing in multiple positions as required, he played in a cumulative 59 games that season, In 99 at bats he legged out 32 hits for an impressive .323 batting average.
 Fanovich showed no power as a hitter with only three extra base hits, all doubles.

-Frank Fanovich during his days with the Cincinnati Reds organization.
+Frank Fanovich major league baseball player with the Cincinnati Reds organization.
 Photo courtesy Baseball Reference

 The Cincinnati Reds saw something they liked in the young pitcher and purchased his contract from Watertown, assigning him in 1948 to their AAA affiliate in Syracuse.
 For the Chiefs, he produced mixed results, compiling a 9-13 win/loss record for a team with an overall record of 77-73.
 While Fanovich struck out 120 batters, he struggled with control, walking 110.
 In a different era of baseball, the young pitcher threw thirteen complete games.
 With the stronger level of pitching, Franks batting numbers plunged.
 He hit only .219 in 64 at bats.